Process monitoring and analysis of edible oils

 FTIR spectroscopy is a rapid and reliable technique that could precisely determine edible oil stability during processing and storage without the use of reagents and solvents.
 Real-time analysis with the IRmadillo FTIR spectrometer combined with chemometrics has the potential to provide a rapid screening method to monitor lipid quality and process control, as it can successfully characterise thermal degradation of edible oils.

-Figure 1: FT-Mid-IR spectra of thermally degraded edible oil as recorded by the IRmadillo Spectrometer with 120 s sampling time between 900 to 2000 cm-1.
+Figure 1: FTIR spectra of thermally degraded edible oil as recorded by the IRmadillo Spectrometer with 120 s sampling time between 900 to 2000 cm-1.
 The arrows show key peaks and intensities.

 Detection of Adulteration in Edible Oil